SavorySplash

 3. Can I make this spicy?

 Absolutely!
-Add more red pepper flakes or even a dash of hot sauce to dial up the heat.
+Add more red pepper flakes to your taste or even a dash of hot sauce for an extra kick.

 4. Is there a dairy-free version?